KLab-UT/CatPop/README.md

    ```<input_prefix>_fst.csv```

 *Please Note: comparisons with non-numeric fst values will be ignored.
-Not sure if needed note: Also, assign your True scenarios in your "categories.csv".

 ### Step 3: Running CatPop
 1. Ensure you have all the program requirements (see above)